-Be part of creating an Indigenous fashion collection using traditional and contemporary materials, skillsets, and methods working with diverse textiles and digital technology.
-Elevate already rising Indigenous fashion into exquisite haute couture, drawing attention to global environmental challenges through an Indigenous lens.
+From Hides to Canadian Couture is a technique-based Indigenous fashion garment construction residency using traditional and contemporary materials, skillsets, and methods.
+Participants will work with diverse textiles and digital technology to build a Collection led by acclaimed Fashion Designer, D’Arcy Moses.
+You will be part of elevating already-rising Indigenous fashion into exquisite haute couture, drawing attention to global environmental challenges through an Indigenous lens.

-The Indigenous High Fashion collection will focus on women’s and men’s wear, outerwear, bags, handbags, and accessories with Fusing the Future.
-The D’Arcy Moses collection will centre on custom garments utilizing traditional Indigenous materials such as hides, blanket cloth, and traditional Indigenous adornment as embellishments.
+The Indigenous High Fashion collection will focus on women’s and men’s wear, outerwear, bags, handbags, and accessories with its counterpoint residency, Fusing the Future.
+The Collection will centre on custom garments utilizing traditional Indigenous materials such as hides, blanket cloth, and traditional Indigenous adornment as embellishments.
 In response to our changing climate, the production process will also centre on utilizing recycled materials of cloth, leather, and fur.
 The production process will feature a digital technology aspect via computerized Indigenous embroidery designs, laser cuts, and 3D printing of embellishments and accessories.

-This program is broken into two blocks, the first block being the construction phase and the second block being the production phase.
+This program is broken into two blocks, the first block being the pattern construction phase and the second block being the garment production phase.
 Participants must indicate their preferred block, however after assessment of their specific skills they will be slotted in the best suited block.
 Participants can also indicate if they would like to be considered for both blocks.
-Please note that the patterns and designs created during the residency are to be retained by D’arcy Moses, as the intention of the program is to offer designers and textile artisans the ability to learn contemporary, hybrid Indigenous textile design.
+Please note that the patterns and designs created during the residency are to be retained by Banff Centre for Arts and Creativity under Indigenous Arts, as the intention of the program is to offer designers and textile artisans the ability to learn contemporary, hybrid Indigenous textile design.

 What does the program offer?

 Participants will benefit from the following experiences: